 I have written this article to help anyone wishing to know more about how to go about adopting a Romanian Rescue dog, what's involved, how the process works, what to look out for to make sure your new dog is as suitable as possible for you & your family & how to ensure you're adopting from a reputable rescuer.

-DO YOUR DUE DILIGENCE & A BIT OF BACKGROUND CHECKING
+DO YOUR DUE DILIGENCE & BACKGROUND CHECKS

 First things first, there are many extremely hard working, legitimate, trustworthy and reputable rescuers tirelessly spending their days trying to save 100s of dogs from the circumstances they face on the streets and in the Public Kill Shelters in Romania, but sadly, as with most things, there are also 'scammers' so the first thing you need to do is check out the rescuer who is re-homing the dog you are interested in, or from whom you would like to adopt.
 (If you would like to read more about why there is such a huge problem in Romania, please click here to read our article)

 - Make sure they provide rescue back up and offer full support for the life of the dog

 - Make sure they follow DEFRA regulations with regard to vaccinations, flea, tick & worm treatments, passports, micro-chipping and neutering

 - Don't be afraid to ask for references or to speak to some other people who have rescued from them if you're not sure